Features / Overview of the TRAK Metamodel

 The TRAK Metamodel provides the tuples that are used to describe the things that appear in TRAK Views (each of which is specified by a TRAK Viewpoint - see the TRAK Viewpoints project site).

-Metamodel Provides Triples - Statements or Assertions - to Describe Architecture e.g. a Threat Expoiting a Vulnerability
+Metamodel Provides Triples - Statements or Assertions - to Describe Architecture e.g. a Threat Expoits a Vulnerability which results in a Risk

 A tuple is formed from one or more triples, each consisting of either one or two node or block elements and a single connector or relationship element e.g.